groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 ## The user accounts of the DSAS

-There are 5 accounts on the DSAS, with only one have to rights to connect with a shell.
+There are 5 default accounts on the DSAS, with only one have to rights to connect with a shell.

 | account | shell      | comment                                         |